Building tools that

 The label incident

 Then I moved over to the membership department, and Rock stopped being a check-in screen and started being everything.
-Every workflow we touched, every report we ran, every list we pulled — Rock.
+Every workflow we touched, every report we ran, every list we pulled.
+All Rock.
 So I started spending more time in it.

 The sensible thing would have been to flag it and let someone else fix it.
 I did not do the sensible thing.
 I decided I was going to fix it myself.